 Will Report Have Impact?

 ICER’s report comes at a pivotal point for the two therapies it assessed.
-Aimmune’s AR101 biologics license application will be reviewed by the FDA in September, with an eye to potential approval for early 2020.
-DBV Technologies, meantime, is planning to resubmit an application for approval in the fall.
+Aimmune’s AR101 biologics license application will be reviewed by the FDA in September 2019, with an eye to potential approval for early 2020.
+DBV Technologies, meantime, is planning to resubmit an application for approval.
 So will ICER’s lukewarm appraisal have an effect on the FDA process?

 Financial data analysts Zacks Investment Research said that “although the ICER is not related to the FDA, its report may have an impact on the latter’s decision.”
 FARE expressed concern that the report “could negatively impact the accessibility of these treatments, which represent the most significant developments in the quest to find new treatments … for life-threatening food allergies.”